| closer

 vestiges that remain need to be summoned in order to be

+recognized.
 If you come into my house you don't see

 Mexican stuff.
 I don't speak with a Mexican accent.
 My